Pfizer, Oxford vaccines reduce severe COVID-19 in elderly, study finds | Health

 They said the protection was maintained for the duration of over six weeks of follow-up, and there is a clear effect of both the vaccines against the UK variant of concern.

+''This is extremely good news.
+In fact, the detailed data shows that the protection that you get from catching Covid, 35 days after a first jab, is even slightly better for the Oxford jab than for Pfizer, albeit both results are clearly very strong,'' said UK Health Secretary Matt Hancock.

+''These results may also help explain why the number of Covid admissions to intensive care units among people over 80 in the UK have dropped to single figures in the last couple of weeks,'' he said.

-Experts say the new analysis adds to growing evidence that the vaccines are working, and are highly effective in protecting people against severe illness, hospitalization, and death.
+Experts say the new analysis adds to growing evidence that the vaccines are working, and are highly effective in protecting people against severe illness, hospitalisation and death.

 ''This adds to growing evidence showing that the vaccines are working to reduce infections and save lives,'' Mary Ramsay, PHE Head of Immunisation, said in the statement.